About This Program

 - Demonstrated moral and mental competency to practice podiatric medicine

-- Taken and passed the American Podiatric Medical Licensing Examination (APMLE) Part I, and have taken both sections of Part II (written examination and the Clinical Skills Encounter-CSPE examination) and released the score reports to the college
+- Taken and passed the American Podiatric Medical Licensing Examination (APMLE) Part I, and have taken (APMLE) Part II and released the score reports to the college

 Attendance at the graduation ceremony is required for the degree.
 To be eligible for graduation in May, candidates must have met all of the above requirements by the conclusion of their fourth-year summer term.